Who is a Business Analyst?

 Now, instead of producing plans as in the case of the architect, a business analyst produces ‘requirements’.
 The requirements state the business needs and align with the business processes.
-These requirements are then used by the IT team or external suppliers to build or modify the existing systems in place within the organisation.
+These requirements are then used by the IT team or external suppliers to build or modify the existing systems in place within the organization.
 While work is in progress, the business analyst is ever-ready to deal with issues, questions and to support the business in implementing the required changes to make effective use of the new solution.

 Often times, the business analyst role is seen as the communication bridge between IT and business stakeholders.
 This is why a business analyst must be a good communicator– both written and verbal, and also a good facilitator.